 For a small village, Golf Manor has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Golf Manor exists, and local transit is helping to meet that need.

-The overall education level of Golf Manor is somewhat higher than in the average US city of 21.84%: 25.39% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Golf Manor who are college-educated is somewhat higher than the average US community of 21.84%: 25.39% of adults in Golf Manor have at least a bachelor's degree.

 The per capita income in Golf Manor in 2022 was $30,477, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $121,908 for a family of four.
 However, Golf Manor contains both very wealthy and poor people as well.